archway-network/archway/docs/adr/ADR-004-contract-premiums.md

 2. Send a query to the archway [EstimateTxFees](../../proto/archway/rewards/v1/query.proto?L32) gRPC query method, and feed it the `gas_limit` returned in step `1.` and the contract being interacted with.
 3. Set the fee in the wallet TX.

+### Note on FlatFee limits

+An upper-limit is not imposed on the FlatFee.

+This may raise the concern that an unscrupulous developer may set an excessive high fee once the contract achieves high adoption. __However,__ both users and calling contracts can easily deal with this by simply rejecting such transactions.
+The protocol defines efficient wasm bindings for querying flat fees and these can be used to impose upper limits to the flat fee set by external contracts.